 3.3.3.1 Pipe Jacking Method

-This method is similar to the Grundoram method and involves ramming/thrusting an open-ended pipe underneath an obstacle.
-Mining and mechanical methods are used to remove the soil at the end of the thrust.
-Pipe Jacking is mostly used on very large diameter installations or to install a concrete carrier sleeve.
-The carrier will be of a much larger diameter than the pipeline itself and the welding and installation of the pipeline will then be done inside of the carrier.
-The pocket between the pipeline and the carrier will then be filled with grout once the pipeline is installed.
+This method is similar to Grundoram and involves ramming/thrusting an open-ended pipe underneath an obstacle.
+Mining and mechanical methods remove the soil at the end of the thrust.
+Pipe jacking is mostly used on large-diameter installations or for installing a concrete carrier sleeve.
+The carrier will be much larger than the pipeline itself, and the welding and installation of the pipeline will then be done inside the carrier.
+Once the pipeline is installed, the pocket between the pipeline and the carrier will be filled with grout.

 3.3.3.2 Microtunneling Method

-Microtunneling is similar to pipe jacking and entails the use of a steerable remote-control pipe-jack.
-This method requires additional land because the method requires a launching pit and a receiving pit.
-Management of drilling fluid will also be of concern with microtunneling.
+Microtunneling is similar to pipe jacking and uses a steerable remote-control pipe jack.
+This method requires additional land because it requires a launching and receiving pit.
+Management of drilling fluid will also be of concern with micro tunnelling.

-Concrete jacking-pipes are placed at the rear of a microtunneling machine fitted with a cutting head.
-The cutting head will be lubricated with mud and water with the possibility of adding bentonite to lower friction further.
-The excavated material together with the lubricating slurry is removed through a slurry pipe.
-As the drilling hole progresses, extra segments of piping are attached from the launching pit until the concrete pipe reaches the receiving pit.
+Concrete jacking pipes are placed at the rear of a micro tunnelling machine fitted with a cutting head.
+The cutting head will be lubricated with mud and water, possibly adding bentonite to lower friction further.
+The excavated material and the lubricating slurry are removed through a slurry pipe.
+As the drilling hole progresses, extra piping segments are attached from the launching pit until the concrete pipe reaches the receiving pit.
 The pipeline is then inserted into the precast concrete sleeve.

-An alternative to microtunneling is the use of direct piping which utilizes the actual pipeline instead of a concrete carrier sleeve.
-The following image is a representation of microtunneling.
+Direct piping is an alternative to micro tunnelling, which utilizes a conventional pipeline instead of a concrete carrier sleeve.
+The following image represents micro tunnelling.

 Figure 3: Microtunneling Representation (National Grid, 2014)